apaval26/AssetKeeper-v1.0.0-MVP/README.md

 2. Navigate to the project folder
-If your MVP is inside a subfolder with parentheses, they must be quoted:
+If your MVP is inside a subfolder with parentheses, they must be quoted: cd "SoftDevGrProject_Repo-main(2)"

-bash
-cd "SoftDevGrProject_Repo-main(2)"
 This avoids the bash syntax error you saw earlier.

-3. Create and activate a virtual environment Codespaces supports this out of the box:

-bash
-python3 -m venv venv
-source venv/bin/activate
-(Windows-style activation isn’t needed because Codespaces runs Linux.)

-4. Install dependencies
+3. Install dependencies
-If you have a requirements.txt:
+If you have a requirements.txt: pip install -r requirements.txt in the terminal.

-bash
-pip install -r requirements.txt
 If not, you can skip this step.

+4. Install Django and ApScheduler(If not included)

+pip install django
+pip install apscheduler(automated notifications)

-5. Run the application
+6. Run the application
-Depending on your framework:

-If Django
-bash
-python manage.py migrate
 python manage.py runserver 0.0.0.0:8000
 Codespaces requires the 0.0.0.0 binding so the port can be forwarded.